Marphownio/RepSEO_Classifier/README.md

 ``` shell
 python3 classify.py
 ```
-Please note that loading the Word2Vec model may take some time.
-The expected runtime for classifiers is as follows.
-However, the actual execution time will also depend on the hardware and software environment.
+Please note that the classification process may take some time.
+Specifically, loading the word2vec model takes approximately `5` minutes, and classifying each package requires around `0.8` seconds.
+For the provided test case of 50 packages, the total runtime is approximately `6` minutes.
+Please note that the actual execution time may vary depending on the hardware and software environment.

 |              | **Loading Word2Vec Model** | **Package Processing Rate** |
 |-------------------|----------------------------|-----------------------------|